LeanKit-Labs/biggulp/README.md

 ```

 ## process hosting
-Uses [processhost](https://github.com/leankit-labs/processhost) to start/restart processes.
+Uses [processhost](https://github.com/leankit-labs/processhost) to start/restart OS processes.
+See processhost README for details on options.

+> Notes:

+> 1. if you're using watch tasks, `biggulp` will restart __all__ processes defined this way for you on file changes.

+> 2. processes with the `restart` option set to false will not restart on file changes.

 ### bg.process( name, options )
-Use when you only need to manage a single process along with your test runs.
+Use when you only need to manage a single process along with your tests.
 Returns a promise that resolves on process start.
-If you're using watch tasks, `biggulp` will restart any processes defined this way for you on file changes.

-> Note: processes with the `restart` option set to false will not restart on file changes.

 ```js
 bg.process( 'redis', { cmd: 'redis-server', stdio: 'ignore', restart: false } )